Struct futures_util::future::Abortable [−][src]

 Checks whether the task has been aborted.
 Note that all this

-was called while the task was being polled - the task may still be running and will not be stopped untilpoll
+abortwas called after the task had completed.abortwas called while the task was being polled - the task may still be running and will not be stopped untilpollreturns.

 Trait Implementations